Badgerati/Pode.Web/docs/Tutorials/Actions/Video.md

 # Video

-This page details the output actions available to Video.
+This page details the actions available to Video.

 ## Start

-To play video that's currently stopped/paused, you can use [`Start-PodeWebVideo`](../../../Functions/Outputs/Start-PodeWebVideo):
+To play video that's currently stopped/paused, you can use [`Start-PodeWebVideo`](../../../Functions/Actions/Start-PodeWebVideo):

 ```powershell
 New-PodeWebCard -Content @(